SuperTeamXx/FNF-DUSTTALE-Web-Potato-Device/README.md

 This HTML5 port is property of SuperTeamXP

-Do not fork/clone this repository without acknowledging me and the creators
+Do not fork/clone this repository without acknowledging me

-Thanks to WassabiSoja, StampSz, and hexar01 for the mod and source code